Free energy and equilibrium states for families of interval maps: Proof of Theorem

 where $\delta_{1/3}$ denotes the Dirac mass at the repelling fixed point $1/3$.
 Moreover the sequence $(f_{a_k})_{k \geq 0}$ has decreasing critical relations. \end{proposition}

-The proof of Proposition~\ref{prop:betadel} occupies the remainder of this section.
-First we construct a first return map with one central branch (and lots of full branches).
-For a subset of parameters, taking higher iterates on the central branch will give a full-branched induced map.
+The proof of Proposition~\ref{prop:betadel} occupies the remainder of this chapter.
+First we construct a first return map with one unimodal branch (and lots of full branches).
+In particular, the unimodal branch is the connected component of the domain of the first return map which contains the critical (turning) point.
+For a subset of parameters, taking higher iterates on the unimodal branch will give a full-branched induced map.
 This will have an acip.
 These acips will converge to the acip for the induced map corresponding to $a_0$.
 A careful selection of parameters will give control of the integral of the inducing time.
-If the integral of the inducing time on the (shrinking as $a \to a_0$) central branch converges to a non-zero constant, there is a good chance of proving the proposition.
+If the integral of the inducing time on the (shrinking as $a \to a_0$) unimodal branch converges to a non-zero constant, there is a good chance of proving the proposition.